Late cosmology in massive conformal gravity: Cosmological experimental tests

-which is larger than the $14$ Gyr estimated from old globular clusters \cite{Pont}.
-Further analysis is needed to see if the MCG universe accommodates the age of the old quasar APM 08279+5255 \footnote{The age determination of old high redshift objects such as APM 08279+5255 requires a rigorous statistical analysis involving many astrophysical constraints, which is beyond the scope of this article.}.
+which is consistent with the $14$ Gyr estimated from old globular clusters \cite{Pont}.
+Further analysis is needed to see if the MCG universe accommodates the age of old quasars such as the APM 08279+5255\footnote{The age determination of old high redshift objects such as APM 08279+5255 requires a rigorous statistical analysis involving many astrophysical constraints, which is beyond the scope of this paper.}.